 The Nutcracker is one of my favorite of all of Tchaikovsky's creations.
 I don't categorize it as "Christmas" music, and indeed, I listen to it year round - as evidenced by this review, written in June.
 The piece presents a real challenge for record producers.
-It's just too long to fit onto one CD (usually - Jarvi and Gergiev play it fast enough to manage it) and it becomes very short measure to spread out onto two.
+It's just too long to fit onto one CD (usually - Jarvi and Gergiev play it fast enough to manage it; and more recently, Jurowski on Pentatone does too.) and it becomes very short measure to spread out onto two.
 So decisions must be made as to timings, pricing and couplings/fillers.
 In this case, tempos are SO slow, one can only conclude the producers wanted to stretch this out to better fill up two CDs.
 And I'm dismayed Kitajenko agreed.
 There really is no musical justification for it.

 I find it fascinating how many Russian conductors make Russian music sound so completely UN-Russian.
 Vasily Petrenko's recent survey of the 3 famous Stravinsky ballets is a good example.
 (See my review elsewhere on this bog.)
 Kitajenko's Nutcracker is another.
 It's not just the slow tempos (which are really slow).
 It's not just the smooth, lifeless recording (which lacks sparkle).
 It's not just the absence of enthusiasm from the orchestra (who are really snoozing through this).
 Yes, it's all of those things.
 But really, it's the essence of the score which is completely missing.
 It's the absence of imagination.
 Or wonderment.
 Or the spirit of the dance.
 Or even a child's delight at the holidays.
 I'm curious if Mr. Kitajenko really thinks his recording of this ballet would actually inspire anyone to choreograph it?
 Or want to dance to it?
 I'm not a dancer, but trying to listen to this, I just wanted to go read a book instead.